canonical/certification-docs/Self-Test_Guide-16.04.rst

       :width: 100%

 #.
 Select the *16.04 server certification full* item and deselect the other
    items.
-(These other suites exist to enable easy re-running of subsets of tests that often fail in some environments or to run tests on Ubuntu 14.04.)
+(These other test plans exist to enable easy re-running of subsets of tests that often fail in some environments or to run tests on Ubuntu 14.04.)